svetoslavr/Homework/README.md

+# This a repository made for exercises.
-# My dog ate my homework
+My dog ate my homework